 Loudoun County is a unique place that has grown from a variety of diverse entrepreneurial achievement.
 In the eastern part of the county, an entire industry was born from Internet entrepreneurs that spawned the highest concentration of data centers in the world.
 This infrastructure is the foundation for one of Loudoun County’s primary technology focus and the basis for efforts to grow High Tech Entrepreneurship in the county.
 The goal of the Innovation Challenge is to promote entrepreneurship and business growth by identifying and supporting companies that are developing truly innovative products and services in Loudoun County.

 The Loudoun Economic Development Innovation Challenge (“The Challenge”) is administered by the Economic Development Authority of Loudoun County, Virginia (EDA).
 Applications will be accepted between January 23, 2020, and March 31, 2020.
-Winners will be announced on May 4, 2020 at the Loudoun County Small Business Conference.
-Each winner will be awarded an Innovation Grant.
+Winners will be announced in a timely fashion after the EDA makes its decision.

 In the event that an announced winner fails to satisfy any of the Terms & Conditions that Applicant shall not be entitled to receive an Innovation Grant, and the grant may be awarded to another eligible Applicant, or the grant may not be awarded, at the EDA’s sole discretion.

 All materials submitted to The Challenge will be treated as public records and subject to the Freedom of Information Act (FOIA) rules and regulations.
 If you have questions or concerns about this requirement please contact the Department of Economic Development at 703-777-0585 before submitting your application.

 - No purchase is necessary to enter or win.

 - To be eligible, Applicant must be an established business entity in Loudoun County, Virginia.